 A worker who has been denied long-term disability benefits has two options:

 - The first option is to appeal the decision with the insurer.
+However, this option is not recommended.
 You can appeal up to 3 times, and each one must be done within 90 days of the decision.
-It is important to note that unless your physician can provide significantly different documentation to support your claim, it is not the best choice to appeal the decision.
+It is important to note that unless your physician can provide significantly different documentation to support your claim, it is not the best choice to appeal the decision, because your appeal is very likely to be dismissed.

 If your long term disability application is denied, don’t waste time arguing in appeals with the insurer.
 Instead, you could hire a Long Term Disability Lawyer at Monkhouse Law to assist you with going through the Court, which is a higher authority.
-Be sure to act fast in consulting us about your options given the insurer’s internal 90-day appeal deadline and the Court’s limitation deadline of 2 years which will need to be considered.
+You should act quickly in consulting us about your options given the insurer’s internal 90-day appeal deadline and the Court’s limitation deadline of 2 years to bring a claim.

 What if you are terminated while on Long Term Disability?

 It is discriminatory under human rights legislation to terminate an employee due to their disability.
-Under the Human Rights Code of Ontario, an employer is required to accommodate an employee to the point of undue hardship.
+Under the Ontario Human Rights Code, an employer is required to accommodate an employee to the point of undue hardship.
 If you are terminated from your job while on disability leave, you should contact a Long Term Disability Lawyer at Monkhouse Law as soon as possible for advice about your claims and whether it may have been discriminatory.

 Can an employer terminate an Employment Agreement for Frustration of Contract?